NZD/USD Price Analysis: Bulls face multiple resistance near 0.7060

 NZD/USD daily chart

-Being said that, the spot is trading convincingly above the 50-day Simple Moving Average (SMA), which fuels the further upside in the pair.
+Furthermore, the formation of a Doji candlestick reflects indecisiveness among traders.
+Being said that, if NZD/USD is able to break the long consolidation 0.6950 and 0.7050, then more upside is visible.

-On the higher side the first target would appear the 0.7100 horizontal resistance level followed by the June 15 high at 0.7161.
+On the higher side, the first target would appear at the 0.7100 horizontal resistance level followed by the June 16 high at 0.7156.

 The Moving Average Convergence Divergence (MACD) indicator trades in an oversold zone.
-Any uptick in the MACD could trigger more buying opportunities in the pair to reach the 0.7200 horizontal support level.
+Any uptick in the MACD could trigger more buying opportunities in the pair to reach the 0.7200 psychological level.

-Alternatively, if price starts moving lower, it could test the first downside target at the 0.7000 horizontal support level.
+Alternatively, if price starts moving lower, it could test the first downside target at the previous session’s low at 0.7032, followed by the 0.7000 horizontal support level.

 NZD/USD additional levels